suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 ## Security
 To prevent hijacking attacks the protocol uses RPKI trust anchors to validate IP prefix - AS mappings and ascertain ownership of IP prefixes.

-To prevent flodding attacks against SIGs it is essential to enforce that an AS can create mappings only for itself.
+To prevent flooding attacks against SIGs it is essential to enforce that an AS can create mappings only for itself.
 For this, the protocol uses the SCION control plane PKI.

 To prevent downgrade attacks, a mapping entry in the system must always be returned and empty responses should be authenticated by a minimum number of PCNs.